MVolobueva/MTase-classification/README.md

 # MTase-classification
- Code for detection MTase class and regions of subdomains and motifs
+This repository contains the code for detection MTase class and regions of cat- and sam- subdomains and motifs.

 For running scripts look at `Classification-pipeline.ipynb`.